More chores for Amazon's Alexa, and a new (celebrity) voice - Journal du Cameroun

 In a product launch in Seattle, Washington, Alexa was the star as Amazon sought to widen the reach of its digital assistant powered by artificial intelligence amid a battle with rivals from Google, Apple, Microsoft and others.

+Amazon began rolling out bilingual capabilities for Alexa, enabling it to perform in Spanish as well as English in the US; French along with English in Canada, and Hindi along with English in india, according to vice president of devices and services Dave Limp.

+Along with beefing up the Echo and Ring lines, Amazon introduced earbuds it touted as providing the first wearable, hands-free Alexa experience on the go.
+The $130 wearable devices will work with Google or Apple smart assistant software already on smartphones, according to Limp.

-The Amazon voice assistant will be infused in earbuds and even prototype eyeglass frames on display at the media event along with an enhanced array of Echo smart speakers.
+The Amazon voice assistant was also infused prototype eyeglass frames on display at the media event along with an enhanced array of Echo smart speakers.

+“Amazon just took a giant leap ahead of Google in the home,” Moor Insights & Strategy analyst Patrick Moorhead said.

+“It’s not just the Amazon products, it is the more than 80,000 ‘Made for Alexa’ products offered by partners.”

 The company also pledged to make user privacy a priority, responding to fears about how voice data is collected and used by technology companies.

-“Privacy is foundational to everything we do around Alexa,” Amazon senior vice president of devices and services Dave Limp said before diving into new devices launching for the year-end holiday shopping season.
+“Privacy is foundational to everything we do around Alexa,” Limp said as he unveiled devices launching for the year-end holiday shopping season.

 Later this year, Amazon will add a “Home Mode” feature to its Ring smart cameras that will stop the devices from recording any video or audio until directed otherwise.